ErieBearsOS/eriebearsos.github.io/_pages/about.md

 ---
 permalink: /about/
-title: "About Us"
+title: "FAQs"
 ---

 ### Who Are We?

-The Erie Bears is a Old School playgroup based out of Erie, PA dedicated to three things:
+The Erie Bears is an Old School playgroup based out of Erie, PA dedicated to three things:

 1. Being an inclusive community for all interested individuals
 2. Showing an appreciation for the greater community